g e n u i n e i d e a s

 gobble gobble

-Ok, I'm not actually going to offer my own roast turkey recipes because there are two excellent ones available on the web.
+Ok, I'm not actually going to offer my own roast turkey recipes because there are three excellent ones available on the web.

-• The second technique is so close to my favorite method, rather than offering a new recipe, simply adopt this one from America's Test Kitchen and modify it with your own experience.
+• The second technique, from America's Test Kitchen is a bit novel.
 No brining, but first cut the turkey into parts, then cook low and slow over a water tray.
 Monitor the dark and light meat temperatures separately, and pull each from the oven when done.
 Much simpler than trying to get the whole bird to cooperate and cook simultaneously, despite differences in muscle type and thickness, yet consistent with my experiments on brining and moisture.

 And while we are on the subject of roast turkey, here are a few myths and misconceptions: